ibm-cloud-docs/vmware-service/common/ha-dr.md

 Changes that impact customer workloads are detailed in {{site.data.keyword.cloud_notm}} notifications.
-For more information about planned maintenance, announcements, and release notes that impact this service, see [Monitoring notifications and status](/docs/account?topic=account-viewing-cloud-status).
+For more information about planned maintenance, announcements, and release notes that impact this service, see [Viewing cloud status](/docs/support?topic=support-viewing-status).